nickzoic/nick.zoic.org/art/decoding-programming-beyond-text-files/index.md

 title: 'DECODING: Programming Beyond Text Files'
 ---

-*This is an approximate transcription for my talk [Decoding: Programming beyond text files](https://2020.pycon.org.au/program/lyrjgy/) at [PyCOnline AU 2020](https://2020.pycon.org.au/).
+This is an approximate transcription for my talk [Decoding: Programming beyond text files](https://2020.pycon.org.au/program/lyrjgy/) at [PyCOnline AU 2020](https://2020.pycon.org.au/).
-I'll fix the transcription up and add some slides in once I can bear to hear myself speak ever again.*
+I'll fix the transcription up and add some slides in once I can bear to hear myself speak ever again.

+The video is up on youtube: [Decoding: Programming Beyond Text Files (PyConAU 2020)](https://youtu.be/Ay6iM_I9694)

 *The talk is based on the article
 [Programming Beyond Text Files](/art/programming-beyond-text-files/).*